renews/hexcheck.nvim/README.md

 Neovim plugin that checks the dependencies declared in `mix.exs` against the latest releases on [hex.pm](https://hex.pm) and annotates lines that have newer versions available.

+This is default look of it.
+<img width="691" height="161" alt="screenshot-2025-10-27_18-18-48" src="https://github.com/user-attachments/assets/a496bc31-21a9-4fde-bbbf-38c5f42a46cd" />

 First plugin ever done, so if you found any errors or have suggestions feel free to open an issue or PR :)
-<img width="691" height="161" alt="screenshot-2025-10-27_18-18-48" src="https://github.com/user-attachments/assets/a496bc31-21a9-4fde-bbbf-38c5f42a46cd" />

 ## Features